De-Googling: Where to Start

 De-Googling Your Life: Where to Start

-In my last post, we talked about why breaking free from Google's grip is important for privacy, focus, and supporting a more diverse tech ecosystem.
-Now, let's get into the practical side – finding excellent replacements for those familiar Google tools.
+In my last post, I covered why breaking free from Google matters for privacy, focus, and supporting a more diverse tech ecosystem.
+Now for the practical side: finding solid replacements for those familiar Google tools.

 The Essential Swaps